Cloud9: History

 After the 2018 NA LCS season, Cloud9 had their most successful League of Legends World Championship run.
 After advancing past the 2018 League of Legends World Championship group stage, Cloud9 swept Korea's Afreeca Freecs, 3–0, in the quarterfinals; The win marked the first time in seven years that a North American team had qualified for the World Championship semifinals.
 In the semifinals match.
 Cloud9 was swept by Fnatic, 0–3, ending their World Championship run.

 In the 2019 LCS Spring Split, Cloud9 fell to Team SoloMid in the semifinals.
 After reaching the finals in the 2019 LCS Summer Split, the team fell to Team Liquid, 2–3.
 In the 2020 LCS Spring Split, Cloud9 finished the regular season with a 17–1 record – tied for the best game record in LCS history.
 The team secured their third LCS title on April 19, 2020, after they swept FlyQuest, 3–0, in the finals.
-The win gave the team their first LCS title since 2014; with an overall 26–2 game win–loss record, including playoffs, Cloud9 set a LCS record for the highest winning percentage ever in a single split by a North American team at 92.9%, breaking their own previous record of 90.9% from the 2013 Summer Split.
+The win gave the team their first LCS title since 2014; with an overall 26–2 game win–loss record, including playoffs, Cloud9 set an LCS record for the highest winning percentage ever in a single split by a North American team at 92.9%, breaking their own previous record of 90.9% from the 2013 Summer Split.
 Losses to Flyquest and Team SoloMid in the Summer Split playoffs not only eliminated the team from the LCS playoffs, but also eliminated Cloud9's ability to qualify for the 2020 World Championship, marking the first time in the organization's history that they would not attend the World Championship.

 On September 14, 2020, Cloud9 parted ways with head coach Bok "Reapered" Hangyu, who had been the head coach of the team for the past four years.
 The organization promoted Cloud9's academy team coach Kim "Reignover" Yeu-jin as their new head coach.

 In the 2021 LCS season, Cloud9 entered the Spring Split playoffs as the top seed, with a 13–5 record.
 C9 defeated Team Liquid in the finals, 3–2, and earned their 4th LCS title.
 At the 2021 Mid-Season Invitational, they failed to advance to the knockout stage.
 In the Summer playoffs, Cloud9 defeated Team SoloMid 3–2 to claim a spot at the 2021 League of Legends World Championship; however, they lost their next match to 100 Thieves.
 At Worlds, Cloud9 advanced to the quarterfinals, becoming the first North American team to make it past the group stage since the previous Cloud9 team reached semifinals in 2018.
 They lost in the quarterfinals to Gen.G, 0–3.